 Deng Yingchao and Zhou Enlai with adopted daughter Sun Weishi.
 1949.
 Image by Unknown available under a Creative Commons License

-However the then President of the Republic Xu Shichang , who like Cai Yuanpei had become one of the last to be prestigious Hanlin Academy scholars, took the conservative view and tried to shutdown debate and protests.
+However the then President of the Republic Xu Shichang , who like Cai Yuanpei had become one of the last scholars at the prestigious Hanlin Academy, took the conservative view and tried to shutdown debate and protests.
 At its peak over 1,100 students were arrested and part of Beijing University was converted into prison cells to house them all.

 The International Situation